1edv/evolution/manuscript_code/README.md

 <li> <code>ga</code> : contains the notebooks for sequence design using a genetic algorithm.

-<li> <code>model</code> : contains the notebooks for pre-processing the data, training the model and using the model.
-This model can run on TPUs and GPUs.
-A subfolder called 'gpu_only_model' contains the same for the version of the model that runs on GPUs only (and not TPUs) as described in the manuscript.

 <li> <code>rna_seq</code> : contains all the code used for processing the in-house cross-species RNA-seq data.

 <li> <code>trajectories</code> : contains the notebooks for computing the sequence trajectories under different evolutionary regimes.